JasonSemaan1/gatsby-starter-foundation-v2/src/content/posts/2020-05-13-desk-for-minimalists.md

 T﻿he final piece of the puzzle was to create a SQL icon on my home page that would serve as a hyperlink to the app site hosted via Retool.

+After a long journey of trial, error and a whole lot of learning my app was born.

-I﻿f you've come this far thank you for coming along with this learning journey with me.
+I﻿f you've come this far thank you for coming along on this learning journey with me.

 </p>